THE ADVENTURE BEGINS

 CRAVING SERIOUS POWER AND STORAGE - DESIGNING MY NEW DAW

-The reason I mix outside the box is because of all the DSP horsepower I have connected to my console effect-sends.
+The reason I mix outside the box is because of all the DSP horsepower I have connected to my console effect-sends and various insert points.
 There's signal processing hardware by Bricasti, Lexicon and Eventide for effects, along with numerous compressor limiters for compression duties.
 The hardware collection includes a couple of vintage MXR Pitch Transposers which have a unique sound unattainable by modern code or plugins.
-It is somewhat painful and expensive to keep all this gear wired up and operational but the sound I can coax from all this hardware and the simple, reliable workflow is worth the effort.
+All the wiring and cable is somewhat painful and expensive to keep operational but the sound I can coax from all this hardware is worth the cost and effort to me.

 ALL NEW MAC CPU